Serenade after Plato's "Symposium"

+Music

+The seven speakers who inspired Bernstein's five movements are:

 Although the Serenade is scored for violin, strings, harp and percussion (timpani and five more percussionists playing side drum, tenor drum, bass drum, triangle, suspended cymbal, xylophone, glockenspiel, chimes, Chinese blocks, tambourine), the violin is the most prominent solo instrument.
 The composition is about a half-hour in length.